 To learn more about what is required to schedule the test, including applicable fees, click here.

 Finding a property for rent on Grand Cayman is one of the first tasks that any new resident should undertake if they are not ready to purchase a home.
 In recent years, the supply of condos for rent on Seven Mile Beach and in the Seven Mile Beach corridor has become somewhat limited due to the increasing demand and limited supply of available properties.

 Accordingly, new residents often look to other areas such as South Sound, Prospect and George Town for rental properties.
 It is highly recommended to work with an experienced realtor on the island to help find a suitable property.
 Utilities and telecommunications are usually not included in rent and not all properties will accept children or pets.
 Most properties are furnished.
 The team at Provenance Properties Cayman Islands can help identify a variety of Grand Cayman rental properties that fit your individual needs.

 Provenance Properties Cayman Islands is the official affiliate of Christie’s International Real Estate in the Cayman Islands.
-The brokerage’s sales executives specialize in representing Grand Cayman luxury properties for sale, with a value of at least $1 million, and with a focus on the Seven Mile Beach corridor.
-As the team at this boutique real estate brokerage notes–every home has a story.
-They are dedicated to helping you write yours in the Cayman Islands.
+The brokerage’s sales executives specialise in representing Grand Cayman luxury real estate for sale with a value of at least $1 million.